shfunc/hud-python/environments/README.md

 ### 4. Live telemetry (`telemetry://live`) (Optional)

-Expose a resource named `telemetry://live` exactly like in `environments/simple_browser/src/hud_controller/server.py`.
-HUD polls it every few seconds and overlays the values on the run page.
+Expose a resource named `telemetry://live` exactly like in `environments/simple_browser/src/hud_controller/server.py` to return live url to be displayed on app.hud.so.

 Once all of the above works you can unleash *hundreds* of concurrent agents on your new environment.